 The 2021 Dodge Charger is available in SXT, GT, R/T, Scat Pack, SRT Hellcat and SRT Hellcat Redeye versions.
-At the time of compiling this review, official 2021 Charger pricing had yet to be announced, so the figures in parentheses are our estimates and we will update this review when more information becomes available.
-The SRT Hellcats are also subject to a $1,700 gas guzzler tax.
+All prices include the $1,495 factory delivery charge.
+The SRT Hellcats are subject to an additional $1,700 gas guzzler tax.
 The base-level Charger

 4 infotainment system with a 7-in touchscreen, Bluetooth connectivity,

 /Android Auto smartphone integration, and a 6-speaker audio system.
 Adding all-wheel drive also brings heated side mirrors, LED fog lights, rear spoiler, upgraded ventilated brake discs, 19-inch alloy wheels, 8.4-in touch screen, upgraded infotainment system, and satellite radio.
 SXT trim is also eligible for the Technology Group, which comes with rain-sensing wipers, automatic high beams,

 adaptive cruise control